 Whyndyke Garden Village

 A local partnership won a bid to develop one of ten national NHS England ‘Healthy New Towns’ in March 2016.
 A local planned residential development of 1400 houses on the outskirts of Blackpool (90% in Fylde district) is to be designed to encourage healthy living and innovation.
 This is a long-term 15-20 year development.
 Lancaster University is a strategic partner in this exciting initiative.
-The linkage between the Healthy New Town and the Health Innovation Development is being explored.
+The linkage between the Healthy New Town and the Health Innovation Campus is being explored.

 Phase 1 of this project to set a clear vision and plan for the development.
 A board and steering group are meeting regularly and various engagement workshops have taken place.
 These have brought together a wide group of stakeholders to develop the vision and further scope ideas for the five work streams including:

 - Developing the model of healthcare provision including links with implementation of New Models of Care for the local Fylde Coast Vanguard

 - Pushing the telehealth agenda including links to the Test Bed, Lancaster University Health Innovation Campus and future proofing homes for digital health

 - Developing ‘healthy’ community facilities including a healthy free school, incorporating co-location with other services and healthcare provision